PrathamSaxena123/dsa-visualizer/README.md

 ## 🧠 How It Works

 Each sorting algorithm runs **completely** on the original array first, recording every comparison and swap as a "frame" in an animation queue.
-Then, the visualizer **replays** that queue with configurable delays — updating bar heights and colors to reflect each state.
+Then, the visualizer **replays** that queue with configurable delays, updating bar heights and colors to reflect each state.

 This two-phase approach ensures:
 - The animation speed slider works correctly (no re-sorting needed)